 Come and visit us for a better picture of what we can offer your child!
 A registration form can be found on the web page, drop down the menu under the ‘parents’ section and at the bottom there is a link to the registration form.
 You can also collect them from the school reception desk.
 At this point you will be advised if there are places available or your details will be kept on a waiting list and we will contact you as soon as one becomes available or when your child is the correct age.

 The Government guide below may also help you in your choice of provision for your child.

-Nursery 'Book at Bedtime' was being developed to support children at home, as there is a strong link between the number of books children experience and long term expectations.
-Our current situation has interrupted this, however, it is still possible to listen to them.
-The stories at the bottom were designed to be listened to, along with the book borrowed from nursery.
-Alas, the books are still in nursery waiting for our return!
-Meanwhile, you can listen to them and imagine the pictures, or you may have your own copies at home you can use.
+Nursery 'Book at Bedtime' was developed to support children at home, as there is a strong link between the number of books children experience and long term life expectations.
+The stories at the bottom were designed to be listened to, along with the book borrowed from nursery, however, you can listen to them and imagine the pictures, or you may have your own copies at home you can use.
 The new stories at the top of the list are now designed to listen to without the book - a 'told' story rather than one supported with the book or props.
-This is an area of learning we focus on at this time in the year.
+This is an area of learning we focus on during the year.

 Either way, listen and enjoy and Good Night, sleep well!